The Prophet Muhammad is reported to have once said: “If the Quran were nestled in leather and then thrown into the fire, it would not burn.”

 The mosque is the right place to learn the science of Tajwid, the recitation of the Holy Quran.
 This practice can be explained with the help of History:

-Besides Arabic classes at a local Mosque, you can also opt for Quranic Arabic courses in an institute specializing in the language of the Holy Book.
+Besides Arabic classes at a local Mosque, you can also opt for Quranic Arabic lessons in an institute specializing in the language of the Holy Book.

 With the help of your local Quranic Arabic library, you should have no problem finding a book to learn the language.